DinisCruz/Book_Hacking_Portugal/manuscript/Open-Source.md

 ### Open Source is expensive

-We need companies to sell Open Source code. (point to many examples where this happens today (ELK, ...)
+We need companies to sell Open Source code.

 Open Source software is not free.
 Any code has a cost and a side effect.
 Using Open Source code doesn't mean that you don't pay for it, it means that you pay in a different way to a direct financial transaction.